 The Jessie Hughes Village Hall is the focal point for community life in the rural parish of Eaton, Cheshire.

-In October 2008 the project was joint winner of the Cheshire Pride Community Project Award, representing the first large scale rebuild initiative to be completed by Vale Royal Borough Council's rural delivery programme.
+In October 2008 the project was a joint winner of the Cheshire Pride Community Project Award, representing the first large scale rebuild initiative to be completed by Vale Royal Borough Council's rural delivery programme.

-Steve Davies, Director at construction company, Cartwright Pond comments "We ordered product samples from various suppliers and Silva Timber was selected due to the superior quality of their Western Red Cedar cladding.
+Steve Davies, Director at a construction company, Cartwright Pond comments "We ordered product samples from various suppliers and Silva Timber was selected due to the superior quality of their Western Red Cedar cladding.
 The team at Silva were particularly efficient during the order process, working with us to calculate precise quantities in order to minimise wastage on the job.
 The project was a total success, with Silva contributing to the overall quality and efficiency of the build.
 We would definitely work with them again in the future".